Mulled wine is still on the menu!

 - Sugar-free: Replace the added sugar that the recipe asks for with more berries to bring out the natural sweetness and aroma.

-If you are not in the mood for a cup of hot chocolate nor a glass of mulled wine, you can try a healthier alternative: mulled tea.
+If you are not in the mood for a cup of hot chocolate or a glass of mulled wine, you can try a healthier alternative: mulled tea.
 Steep your favourite black tea, green tea or a decaffeinated berry tea with cinnamon, cloves and star anise.
-If you love aromatic beverages, you can also add a hint of vanilla to your steeped tea.
+For an extra aromatic beverage, add a hint of vanilla with a cinnamon stick to your steeped tea.

-Coffee may be a regular part of your day, and having a cup of festive coffee or two during the holiday season for a change is expected.
+Coffee may be a regular part of your day, and having a cup (or two) of festive coffee during the holiday season for a change is expected.
 Coffee outlets such as Starbucks offers a wide variety of holiday beverages.
-Before you place an order of your seasonal coffee beverage at Starbucks, let’s take a closer look at its nutritional information:
+Before you place an order of your seasonal coffee beverage at Starbucks, let’s take a closer look at the nutritional information:

 Amongst the holiday coffee beverages, the best choice would be the Holiday Spice Flat White (or your city’s equivalent) because it has the lowest calories, sugar and fat.
-If you would like to indulge in the other choices listed, you can consider skipping the whip cream, switching to non-fat milk and opting for less syrup, mocha sauce and candied toppings to reduce the calories, fat and added sugars, respectively.
+If you would like to indulge in the other choices listed, you can consider skipping the whipped cream, switching to non-fat milk and opting for less syrup, mocha sauce and candied toppings to reduce the calories, fat and added sugars, respectively.
 Keep in mind that the above only suggests the nutritional information for a tall, 12-fluid ounce beverage.
 If you decide to order a grande (16 fluid ounce) or a venti (20 fluid ounce), you will be taking in even more.
 Whilst caffeine is often a quick fix, it doesn’t add much value to your overall health, and your body can quickly become dependent on it!

 All holiday drinks mentioned can be a part of your healthy lifestyle.
-Knowing what is in your drink and what are the healthier alternatives will allow you to make the choice that is best for you.
-Practicing mindful eating and keeping moderation in mind will make your holiday season merrier and healthier!
+Knowing what’s in your drink, and what the healthier alternatives are, will allow you to make the choice that is best for you.
+Practicing mindful eating and keeping moderation in mind will make your holiday season that little bit healthier!